docker-ci/docker-ci/docs/features.md

 ## Be Consecutive

-Docker-ci runs your commands in sequence, It prints the commands it executes.
+Docker-ci runs your commands in sequence, It prints what it executes.
 Kill, remove, create volume, run and many other commands are available.
 They are simple, powerful and bring convinience to your build

 ```python
 @cleanup